Table of Contents

 Meth Recovery & Treatment Programs at Granite Mountain

-You also have the option of finding treatment for Meth recovery in one of our programs at Granite Mountain.
-Get help from us directly via our dedicated team of specialists.
+You also have the option of finding treatment for meth recovery in Prescott Valley, AZ, and the surrounding areas.
+Get help from us via our dedicated team of specialists.

 At Granite Mountain Behavioral Healthcare, we help those struggling with Meth addiction and other drug and alcohol addictions…

-The key goal being to help them develop healthy coping mechanisms after detox.
-Overcoming Meth addiction IS possible when you have a team supporting you.
-Pick the right team, the right rehab program and jumpstart your path to recovery.
+The key goal is to help individuals struggling with meth addiction, develop healthy coping mechanisms after detox.
+Overcoming meth addiction IS possible when you have a team supporting you.
+Pick the right team, the right rehab program, and jumpstart your path to recovery.

-If you’d like to give us a call and listen to some sound advice on what’s next in this journey for you … please feel free to call us directly at (928) 756-0694.
-Our team of qualified professionals are here to help.
+If you’d like to give us a call and listen to some sound advice on what’s next in this journey for you … please feel free to contact us directly.
+Our team of qualified professionals is here to help.
 No question is too small.